You’ve gotten to the point where your entry-level road bike just isn’t cutting it anymore.

 Although aluminum has become less popular with the advent of carbon, that’s beginning to change.
-Many manufacturers are creating butted aluminum frames in order to decrease weight.
-These frames use thicker layers of aluminum at the tube joints and thinner layers in the middle of each tube.
+Many manufacturers are creating butted aluminum frames to decrease weight.
+These frames use thicker layers of aluminum at the tube joints and thinner layers in each tube’s middle.

 And, manufacturers such as Trek are using new stronger aluminum alloys to create aluminum frames that use significantly lighter than traditional aluminum bikes.